dhicks/comp-HOPOS/04_readme.txt

 (4) Define normName function, which removes all periods and other non- alphanumeric characters from names, ensures consistent whitespace characters, turns all accented characters into nearest ASCII equivalents, and replaces the name 'wm ' with 'william'.
+Remove 'de X'-type locutions.
 Returns the name.

 (5) Define alphaIndex function, which first identifies where each first letter starts and stops in the alphabetically sorted list of names, and then does the